Invoca/developer-docs/source/api_documentation/transactions_api/intro.rst

 --------------

 The API uses OAuth Authentication to authenticate that access is allowed.
 Pass the OAuth Token like any other query parameter, however, please note that the OAuth token is a required parameter.
 OAuth Tokens may be generated from the Manage API Credentials page.
-You must be a super user to get an OAuth Token and use the API.

 Query Parameters
 ----------------